 After taking part in the 15-week incubator programme, John and fellow founders Tony Chen and Natalie Brennan decided that locating their business in Bergen was a “no-brainer”.

-Georg Baunach, co‑founder and Development Director at Hatch, explains more in the above video about Bergen’s unique network of seafood firms.
+Georg Baunach, co‑founder and Development Director at Hatch, explains more in the below video about Bergen’s unique network of seafood firms.